Table of Contents

 To The Admission Committee:

-I am glad to endorse Mr. XYZ’s application for Master’s studies to your esteemed university.
+I am glad to endorse Mr. XYZ’s application for Master’s studies at your esteemed university.
 I have known him for the past six months in my capacity as the Head of the Department of Enterprise Architecture and Innovations Manager at Holcim Services (South Asia) Limited.
 Since its inception in 2007, Holcim Services (South Asia Limited) in India is a group company of LafargeHolcim which caters and delivers IT services and solutions to LafargeHolcim operating companies in South Asia.
 I have evaluated his performance as an intern in the organization, in which he had shown a temperate attitude with a persistent mindset of learning new concepts and technologies.

-Innovativeness coupled with the excellent academic performance made him the ideal person to be selected from the candidate pool for the internship position.
+Innovativeness coupled with excellent academic performance, made him the ideal person to be selected from the candidate pool for the internship position.
 The primary focus of the internship program was to develop new skills.
 Being a part of the Enterprise Architecture and Innovations Department, he was assigned the task of finding a solution that can solve a real-time problem and that can be incorporated into the company.
 XYZ brainstormed and came up with the idea of a health and safety solution for employees to track their mental and physical health in the workplace by making use of the data collected concerning breaks availed by the employees.

-He demonstrated impressive perseverance and technical adeptness to understand the type of data to be extracted and regarding the various network policies on the company server.
+He demonstrated impressive perseverance and technical adeptness in understanding the type of data to be extracted and regarding the various network policies on the company server.
 He showed great learning skills in both the technical and functional areas and quickly established himself as a subject matter expert.
 There were occasions where he faced changes in connecting 100 workstations, to and fro, to a server for updating data and also to implement a cross-platform application with two modes.

 I found him to be composed and self-assured, dealing with these problems with swift decision-making.
 He never restricted himself to working on only particular modules assigned to him but showed an inclination towards understanding the entire application flow.
 With his impeccable dedication and proficiency in the concepts of AngularJS, JSON, and Servlets, a working implementation of the said solution was ready and was well accepted by the department.